wangren09/wangren09.github.io/_pages/projects.md

 </div>

-**Simultaneous Achievement of Data Privacy And Information Accuracy**
+**Simultaneous Achievement of Data Privacy And Information Accuracy: Provable Privacy Protection in the Data Collection/Processing Phase**
 ------
 We developed a **data privacy preserving framework** through quantization.
 We further developed an efficient data recovery method based on the nonconvex optimization and high-dimensional statistics such that the recovery error diminishes to zero.
 The method guarantees that any intruder accessing a small amount of data cannot reveal accurate information even with the knowledge of the quantization rule.
 Towards security enhancement, We developed a **distributed algorithm** such that multiple data owners could collect and process data separately and then collaboratively recover the data without sharing the raw information directly.